-2.2 The Business Impact Analysis Process
+2.2.
+The Business Impact Analysis Process

 To consider the possible impacts of loss on an asset, one must first determine the value of the asset to the enterprise.
-While the direct replacement cost of components of the asset are a factor in that valuation, an asset's value is directly dependent on the extent to which it helps achieve the organization's objectives (or to support other assets' ability to do so).
+While the direct replacement costs of asset components are a factor in that valuation, an asset's value is directly dependent on the extent to which it helps achieve the organization's objectives (or to support other assets' ability to do so).
 Understanding the enterprise value of an asset requires an understanding of "what needs to go right" to accomplish the mission.